©Thinkstock

 There is reasonably good evidence that nasal irrigation with saline can be useful for relief of seasonal allergy symptoms.
-Other complementary practices frequently used for symptom relief, such as acupuncture, probiotics, or the herb butterbur might be helpful.
+Other complementary practices frequently used for symptom relief, such as acupuncture, probiotics, or the herb butterbur, might be helpful.
 However, the scientific evidence on these practices is limited, conflicting, or demonstrates safety concerns of the therapies.
 More studies are needed before researchers can say whether these approaches are effective and safe for treating seasonal allergy symptoms.

 This issue of the Digest provides information on what the science says about several complementary health approaches for seasonal allergies, such as saline nasal irrigation, butterbur, honey, probiotics, and acupuncture.

-Modality and Summary of Current Evidence
+Modality and Summary of Current Research

 Saline Nasal Irrigation